Pseudonym-Tim/mewgenics-ui-api/README.md

 A small C/C++ helper API for [Mewgenics](https://store.steampowered.com/app/686060/Mewgenics/) DLL mods that want to create new in-game UI, modify existing UI, update UI states, or hook into UI systems.

-This is designed to work alongside [Mewjector](https://github.com/githubuser508/mewjector) and is a requirement.
-Essentially this API wraps the common low-level tasks mod authors usually have to do a lot of work to duplicate/pull off and makes it much simpler!
+This is designed to work alongside [Mewjector](https://github.com/githubuser508/mewjector) and is a requirement, although it is NOT installed as a mod!
+Essentially this is an API that wraps the common low-level tasks mod authors usually have to do a lot of work to duplicate/pull off and makes it much simpler!
 Things such as: Waiting for scene-ready timing, finding loaded scenes, replacing localized text, preparing formatted text, creating new buttons from existing UI nodes, hooking game-created buttons, and receiving button events.

 The API is intended for Windows DLL mods.
 Mods should include `mew_ui_api.h`, compile `mew_ui_api.c`, and call `MewUI_Start()` during startup.